sci-hpc/scicluster/jobs/monitoring.rst

 the run.
 This includes run time, memory used, etc.

-From our monitoring tool Ganglia, you can watch live status information on Sci-cluster-testing:
+From our monitoring tool Ganglia, you can watch live status information on Scicluster:

-*  `Load situation <172.21.99.202/ganglia/>`_
+*  `Load situation <172.21.99.53/ganglia/>`_

 CPU load and memory consumption of your job
 -------------------------------------------

-Sci-cluster-testing has only limited resources and usually a high demand.
+Scicluster has only limited resources and usually a high demand.
 Therefore using the available resources as efficient as possible is paramount to have short queueing times and getting most out of your quota.